ROCm/omnitrace/docs/conceptual/data-collection-modes.rst

 depend on the runtime settings and thus might never run).
-However, due to the number of potential instructions in the entry and exit snippets, the default behavior of ``omnitrace-instrument`` is to only instrument functions which contain fewer than 1024 instructions.
+However, due to the number of potential instructions in the entry and exit snippets, the default behavior of ``omnitrace-instrument`` is to only instrument functions which contain at least 1024 instructions.

 However, recording every single invocation of the function can be extremely useful for detecting anomalies, such as profiles that show minimum or maximum values much smaller or larger